Itsy Docs

 When you create an order, you build it up with individual bookings (like hotel rooms, tours, or flights), add the travelers who are going, collect payments, and generate invoices.
 The order automatically tracks its financial status as payments come in, and recalculates totals whenever bookings or payments change.

-• Internal orders are created by your staff directly in the admin system
+• Internal -- Created by your staff directly in the admin system.

-• External orders are created when customers book through your public booking portal
+• External -- Created when customers book through your public booking portal.

 Each order gets a unique 8-character code (like AB12CD34) that you share with customers and use for quick lookups.